 Have a designated meeting place outside your home if you should have a fire and need to evacuate.

-Teach your children their phone number, home address, and directions to your home.
+Teach your children how to dial 911 (or your local emergency number).
+Teach them their phone number, home address, and directions to your home.

 Teach your children to dial 911 when they need emergency help.
 Fire, EMS, and Police.